 They ran the model to examine 45 different predators that relied on forage fish for at least 20% of their diet and had similar findings to the 2017 paper—few significant relationships between forage fish abundance and predator abundance.

 Though the analysis showed few cases of forage fish abundance affecting predator abundance, there are some important exceptions to note: Local populations can matter, especially around breeding grounds.
-Though animals generally choose breeding grounds because of their resilience—overfishing in those areas was shown to have the most harmful effects on predator abundance.
+Overfishing in those areas was shown to have the most harmful effects on predator abundance.

 There was one other finding worthy of pause: in some cases, when forage fish populations went up, predatory fish populations went down.
-A strange result for sure—extra protection of forage fish could reduce predatory fish populations.
-It is thought that forage fish feed on the planktonic juveniles of the predatory fish, reducing the amount that make it to adulthood.
+A strange result for sure.
+It’s possible that forage fish feed on the planktonic juveniles of the predatory fish, reducing the amount that make it to adulthood, but we can’t know for certain.

 Marine predators need protection, but reducing forage fish fishing isn’t the answer